 The Bodhisatta was once a king’s advisor.
 When a man fell madly in love with the queen, the king gave her away to him for a week of pleasure, then they ran away together.
-The king was depressed so the Bodhisatta arranged a sword swallowing performance to teach him that giving something away without regret was more difficult that swallowing swords and this got the king over his sorrow.
+This depressed the king, so the Bodhisatta arranged a sword swallowing performance to teach him that giving something away without regret was more difficult that swallowing swords.
+This got the king over his sorrow.

 The Bodhisatta was once a king’s advisor.
 A tree fairy gave a warning to an old brahmin that if he went home his wife would die, and if he stayed out he would die.
 The Bodhisatta realized this meant there was a snake in his bag.
 After this, the lover of his young, unsatisfied wife stole the old brahmin’s money and the Bodhisatta devised a plan that got it back.

 The Bodhisatta was once an ascetic.
 He lived in the Himalayas and one time he visited the city and the king took care of him.
 The king repeatedly offered to give the Bodhisatta anything he wanted, but he always refused to take anything.